 When you reinstall the Windows operating system, the hard disk may be reformatted and all data may be lost.

-- 1. In the Settings charm, click Power and then select Restart. - 2.
-Hold down 0 (zero) key and then release this key one second after the computer is power on. - 3.
-Select Troubleshoot. - 4.
-Select Reset your PC. - 5.
-Follow the on screen instructions to finish the recovery.
+- 1. Turn off your computer. - While holding down 0 (zero) key on the keyboard, turn on your computer. - 3.
+Follow the on screen instructions to finish the recovery